-The temporary crops listed in the crop roster are fed forward to this section.
+The temporary crops listed in the crop roster are fed forward to this section, with the exception of horticulture crops.
 It records the quantities of seasonal crops harvested.

 This section is lighter than the corresponding section in the major season instrument.
 For instance, it does not include questions on the expectations of harvests and drops questions concerning the sex of the person managing the harvest.